 The purpose of the Coleman Institute for Cognitive Disabilities is to catalyze and integrate advances in technology to promote the quality of life of people with cognitive disabilities.
-Over 29 million people in the U.S. have a cognitive disability such as intellectual disability, brain injury, Alzheimer's disease, stroke, and serious, persistent mental illness.
-An estimated 350,000 persons in Colorado alone have cognitive disabilities.
+Approximately 30 million people in the U.S. have a cognitive disability such as intellectual disability, brain injury, Alzheimer's disease, stroke, and serious, persistent mental illness.
+An estimated 449,000 persons in Colorado alone have cognitive disabilities.

 The Coleman Institute for Cognitive Disabilities was established in 2001 by the Regents of the University of Colorado.
 A private endowment and sustained annual contributions by our founding donors, William T. and Claudia L. Coleman, support the Institute's activities through the Coleman Colorado Foundation (CCF).
 The CCF is a 501 (c) (3) public charity.
 It is classified as a 509 (a) (3) supporting organization to the University of Colorado (CU) to support the Coleman Institute.

 The Executive Director of the Institute is David Braddock, PhD, a Senior Associate Vice President of the University of Colorado System.
 He holds the Coleman-Turner Chair in the School of Medicine, Department of Psychiatry at CU's Anschutz Medical Campus.
-The Associate Director is Emily Shea Tanis, Ph.D. who is Senior Instructor in the Department of Psychiatry at the Anschutz Medical Campus.
+The Associate Director is Emily Shea Tanis, PhD, who serves as an Assistant Professor, Department of Psychiatry at CU's Anschutz Medical Campus.